mulka/ploverwiki/Supported-Hardware.md

 # Keyboards

-If you don't have a steno machine, the next best option is a keyboard that supports N-Key Rollover (NKRO).
+If you don't have a steno machine, you can use a keyboard that supports N-Key Rollover (NKRO).

 ## What's NKRO?